aerique/hello-dns-common-lisp/README.md

 ## Known Issues

+- SBCL focused, we should use compatibility libs
 - DNS Tree and Compression: https://powerdns.org/hello-dns/tdns/README.md.html#parsingandgeneratingdnsmessages/dnsmessagewriter/compression
     - We do not do this yet since I do not grasp the DNS Tree and why this makes everything easier yet.